aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-mhtml/_index.md

 To convert HTML to MHTML with MHTMLSaveOptions specifying, you should follow a few steps:

-1. Load an HTML file using one of the HTMLDocument() constructors of the  [HTMLDocument](https://apireference.aspose.com/net/html/aspose.html/htmldocument) class (drawing.html).
+1. Load or prepare an HTML file.
 1. Create a new [MHTMLSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/xpssaveoptions) object.
 1. Use the [ConvertHTML()](https://apireference.aspose.com/net/html/aspose.html.converters.converter/converthtml/methods/5) method of the  Converter class to save HTML as a MHTML file.
 You need to pass the HTMLDocument, MHTMLSaveOptions, and output file path to the ConvertHTML() method to convert HTML to MHTML.